opencinemac/vtc-py/README.md

 Overview
 ========

-``vtc-py`` is maintained by an ex-assistant editor.
-It aims to offer a powerful, but ergonomic API for writing scripts and software involving video timecode with minimal fuss.
+``vtc-py`` is inspired by years of scripting workflow solutions in a Hollywood cutting room.
+It is designed to support both quick, one-off scripts and higher level production code.

+vtc aims to capture all the ways in which timecode is used throughout the industry, so users can spend more time on their workflow logc, and less time handling the corner-cases of parsing and calculating timecode.

 Features
 ========